What To Do

 As soon as you identify broody behavior, get to work on stopping it.
 The longer a hen is broody, the longer it takes her to snap out of it.
 There are many techniques out there for how to broody break, but many of them are ineffective or even inhumane.
 The best, easiest course of action is to put her in a “broody breaker” pen.

-A broody breaker pen is basically a wire bottomed cage.
+A broody breaker pen is basically a wire bottom cage.
 It can be a rabbit hutch, a dog crate, or something of your own construction.
 It will need to be raised off the floor, to allow air to circulate underneath.
 Your broody hen will live in the broody box with food and water, but no bedding.
-The design of the brooder box is two-fold; is allows air to circulate and cool down the hen’s breast, and also makes her generally uncomfortable.
+The design of the brooder box is two-fold; it allows air to circulate and cool down the hen’s breast, and also makes her generally uncomfortable.

 This type of wire cage will make a perfect broody breaker pen